Understanding Organizational Communication: Functions, Theory, Types and Benefits

 The second type is external organizational communication.
 This type of external means communication that is built to focus on parties outside the organization or group.
 This type of external communication is usually used if the organization wants to find sponsors or advertisements so it needs a party from outside the organization to help.

-See also difference between function and formula
+See also difference between chrome book and laptop

 External organizational communication is carried out to achieve the goal of obtaining sponsors, advertisements, developing cooperation and so on that are needed by the organization from parties outside the organization.